-The on-board debugger on PIC18F56Q71 Curiosity Nano can be used to program and debug microcontrollers on external hardware.
+Use the on-board debugger on AVR64EA48 Curiosity Nano to program and debug microcontrollers on external hardware.

 3.5.1 Supported Devices

 All external AVR microcontrollers with the UPDI interface can be programmed and debugged with the on-board debugger with Microchip Studio.